Dfam-consortium/DisCoord/README.md

 ### TODO
 - Add support for file globbing for a set of input files against a reference
+- Make sure output sequence/id order reflects input order ( currently not guaranteed )
+- Add support for multiple references ( e.g --reference_dir ).
+Using this option
+  would require the use of the assembly identifier with sequences.
+The program could batch all sequences with the same assembly identifier, and process them against the file with either reference_dir/a_id.fa or reference_dir/a_id.2bit whichever is present.
+  This option would also need a way to specify which assembly is validated against when there is a sequence missing the asembly identifier.
 - Setup a quiet mode to return overall status with a return code